Introduction

 Lime

 Lime [2] is short for Local Interpretable Model-Agnostic Explanations.
 This approach only explains individual predictions.
 The idea is the following: we want to understand why a black-box classifier f made a certain prediction for data point x.
 Lime takes x and generates a new dataset containing many different variations (or perturbations) of x.
 These artificial samples are denoted as zi , i {1,...,N}.
-Black-box predictions (zi) are obtained.
+Black-box predictions f (zi) are obtained.
 Lime then trains a new, simpler, interpretable model with zi as inputs and f (zi) as a target.
 Each artificial sample is weighed by how close it is to the original data point x at which we evaluate our model.
 We already saw examples of interpretable models in the section above.
 The final step is to explain x by looking at the weights of the interpretable model (also called a "local surrogate" model).
 The algorithm from the original Lime paper [2] can be found below.

 An example local explanation applied to images can be found in Figure 2.
 We can also train a "global surrogate" model to obtain global predictions.
 The idea is very similar: we train a simple model to approximate the predictions of a black-box model.
 The key difference is that we can also use a number of different data points for training.